|

 Court House Square, Boonville, Indiana

-A handsome example of the Georgian architectural style, hallmarks
+A handsome example of the Georgian architectural

-characteristics of the Georgian style are:
+proportions.
+Other characteristics of the Georgian style are:

-- axial entrances (situated around or along an axis)
+- axial entrances (situated around or along an

-- hipped roofs (the external angle formed by the meeting of
+- hipped roofs (the external angle formed by the

-in different directions)
+running in different directions)

-- sash windows (the framework in which panes of glass are set
+- sash windows (the framework in which panes of

-windows have been replaced)
+the windows have been replaced)

 |